3. Open Educational Resources and the Case for Prioritizing, Using, Finding, and Sharing OER Content | Readings

 Assignment

-• Choose an open license on your presentation and write one paragraph regarding why you selected that particular license.
+• Choose an open license for your presentation and write one paragraph regarding why you selected that particular license.

 Introducing Open Educational Resources